 Before a financial institution can become FATCA compliant, it should take certain steps to determine the impact FATCA may have on its operations and plan the route towards compliance in an efficient and effective manner.

-Most financial institutions will need to proceed with enhanced due diligence procedures for customer onboarding systems to be FATCA compliant for new accounts, while launching a separate work stream to identify and analyse pre-existing accounts.
+Most financial institutions need to proceed with enhanced due diligence procedures for customer onboarding systems to be FATCA compliant for new accounts, while launching a separate work stream to identify and analyse pre-existing accounts.

 MAP S.Platis is committed to its goal of supporting the financial industry with expert guidance and advice on upcoming legislation to assist our clients with this challenging task.
-Additionally, MAP S.Platis, through its affiliated regulatory reporting technology provider, MAP FinTech, offers Financial Institutions a fully automated service called “MAP-FATCA” that can help Financial Institutions file their annual reports automatically.
+Additionally, MAP S.Platis, through its affiliated regulatory reporting technology provider, MAP FinTech, offers Financial Institutions a fully automated service called “FATCA Reporting” that can help Financial Institutions file their annual reports automatically.

 Our multidisciplinary team can provide comprehensive and holistic solutions tailored to each client’s individual needs for a smooth FATCA implementation.
 These include:

 - Analysis of FATCA’s impact on your business and its operations;

 - Development of an action plan for compliance;

 - Assistance in the implementation of internal FATCA required procedures;